facebookresearch/Mephisto/docs/hydra_migration.md

 Most of the new configuration happens in the `TestScriptConfig`.
 This will need to inherit from `RunScriptConfig` in order to get parsing of the standard `mephisto` components for free.
 Afterwards, we need to call `register_script_config` and name our configuration file such that Hydra knows what to parse from the command line when you execute your script.

 #### defaults
 It's important to note the step of creating the `defaults` entry for your `RunScriptConfig`.
 This will provide Hydra with some default values for keys in the created `yaml` file.
 The `{"mephisto/blueprint": BLUEPRINT_TYPE},` entry ensures that Hydra loads up the blueprint argument configuration that corresponds with the blueprint you're running, for instance.

-Setting `architect` to `local` and `provider` to `mock` will make the script default to that configuration when given no arguments, however you can provide different values either in configuration files or on the command line (with `mephisto.provider.requester_name=some_requester`, or `mephisto.architect=heroku` for instance).
+Setting `architect` to `local` and `provider` to `mock` will make the script default to that configuration when given no arguments, however you can provide different values either in configuration files or on the command line (with `mephisto.provider.requester_name=some_requester`, or `mephisto/architect=heroku` for instance).
+Configuring a full abstraction uses slash notation as in `mephisto/abstraction=value`, while configuring variables within an abstraction uses dot notation as in `mephisto/abstraction.variable=value`.

 The entry with just `"conf/base"` tells hydra to load the entire contents of `conf/base.yaml` as default values.

 Lastly, `{"conf": "example"},` gives hydra the command to load specifically the configuration in `conf/example.yaml`, however on the command line you can use `conf=<>` to make hydra use the defaults you've specified in a different configuration file instead.
 This last line is useful for a demo version for your script, but it's likely your important configuration options will exist in files you can access with `python script.py conf=<>` instead.

 ## Extra arguments
 ### Before
 Extra arguments used to be provided via the `extra_args` parameter to the run script, however this used to be merged with the regular argument dict passed in.
 ```python
 world_opt = {"num_turns": 3, "turn_timeout": args["turn_timeout"]}
 ...